 While you may not be in charge of how dry the air is all the time, you can make a few tiny changes that can help add moisture back into the air.
 When you spend a lot of time in air-conditioned or heated spaces, the lack of moisture in the air can end up affecting your skin.
 What can you do?
 According to the AAD, using a humidifier is a great way to help add much-needed moisture back into the air.
 If you have dry skin, turn a portable humidifier on while you work and keep one by your bed to help maintain skin hydration while you sleep.

 OK, this one applies to all skin types—not just dry skin.
 Still, it’s worth repeating.
 Sun protection is a must year-round, not just in the summer.
 According to the Food and Drug Administration (FDA), you should wear an SPF of 15 or higher daily as directed and you should reapply it at least every two hours or immediately after swimming or sweating.
 Sun protection doesn’t stop there, though.
-According to the FDA, you should also limit your amount of time in the sun (especially during the sun’s peak hours of 10 a.m. to 2 p.m.), seek shade, and cover up exposed areas in long sleeves, pants, a broad-brimmed hat, and UV-blocking sunglasses.
-For those days when you’re rushing out the door, considering using a moisturizer formulated with broad-spectrum sunscreen, such as the L’Oréal Paris RevitaLift Bright Reveal Brightening Day Lotion SPF 30, to help cut down on the number of steps in your skin care routine.
+The FDA also states that you should limit your amount of time in the sun (especially during the sun’s peak hours of 10 a.m. to 2 p.m.), seek shade, and cover up exposed areas in long sleeves, pants, a broad-brimmed hat, and UV-blocking sunglasses.
+For those days when you’re rushing out the door, consider using a moisturizer formulated with broad-spectrum sunscreen to help cut down on the number of steps in your skin care routine.
+The L’Oréal Paris Revitalift Bright Reveal Brightening Day Lotion SPF 30 is a perfect pick!

 Ready to be a rule follower?
-Now that you know what not to do when it comes to dry skin, learn 14 Skin Care Rules for Dry Skin Types for even more advice on taking care of dry skin.
+Now that you know what not to do when it comes to dry skin, learn the 14 Skin Care Rules for Dry Skin Types.

 Discover more tips & tricks